ashokballolli/airflow-aws-plugins/README.md

 ### StartDMSReplicationTaskOperator

-Operator responsible for starting and monitoring Glue jobs.
+Operator responsible for starting a DMS replication task.

 **Parameters**